ghostson1120/i18n-fluentc/README.md

   // the id of your Fluentc environment
   environmentId: "[ENVIRONMENTID]",

-  // add an api key if you want to send missing keys
-  apiKey: '[APIKEY]',

   // the reference language of your project
   referenceLng: '[LNG]',

-// optional event triggered on saved to backend
-  onSaved: (lng, ns) => { ... },

   // can be used to reload resources in a specific interval (useful in server environments)
   reloadInterval: typeof window !== 'undefined' ? false : 60 * 60 * 1000,
 }
 ```

 To load translations only `environmentId` needs to be filled.
-To use the **saveMissing** feature of i18next additional to the environmentId both `apiKey` and `referenceLng` have to be set.

 Options can be passed in: